laseq/wdi-project-4-client/README.md

 - A finance feature where users can see how much money they owe each other, and where the group admin can keep track of whether members have paid for certain events.
 - Create event types such as dining, leisure, travel with unique options for each event type.
 E.g. Travel could have the option of car sharing, directions through Google Maps etc.
 - The group creator should be able to make other members group admins
-- The logo and home page could do with a more gender neutral design
+- The logo and home page could do with a more gender neutral design.